 Breach of Copyright: When you use P2P systems, your computer effectively becomes a server which can be accessed by others over the network.
 They can then copy from the computer, music or video files or other material which you may have downloaded.
 Users of such systems have a responsibility for ensuring that they are not violating copyright when downloading material (songs etc.) or through allowing others to download from their PC.
 Unless they have explicit permission from the copyright owners, they may be in breach of the Copyright and Related Rights Act (2000).

-Network Performance: The majarity of P2P files tend to be audio or video files and are therefore very large.
+Network Performance: The majority of P2P files tend to be audio or video files and are therefore very large.
 If there is a lot of P2P traffic, it can lead to congestion on the network and result in a serious deterioration of ICT services generally.

 Security: By using P2P applications, you are opening up your computer for access by unknown users throughout the world.
-You are therefore increasing significantly the risk of infection from viruses etc. This could cause large numbers of computers both within and outside of CSN to be infected or otherwise compromised.
-In addition, it could facilitate the theft of personal or confidential information from computers on the CSN network.
+You are therefore increasing significantly the risk of infection from viruses etc. This could cause large numbers of computers both within and outside of COLÁISTE STIOFÁIN NAOFA to be infected or otherwise compromised.
+In addition, it could facilitate the theft of personal or confidential information from computers on the COLÁISTE STIOFÁIN NAOFA network.

-CSN reserves the right to disable access to P2P applications if there is any evidence that their continued use is likely to cause a degradation of network performance or security or there is a risk that it will expose the college to legal action.
+COLÁISTE STIOFÁIN NAOFA reserves the right to disable access to P2P applications if there is any evidence that their continued use is likely to cause a degradation of network performance or security or there is a risk that it will expose the college to legal action.
 It also reserves the right, through the ICT department, to disconnect any computer and/or user from the network where there is evidence that the computer is being used in a manner which breaches copyright or data protection legislation or which puts the services available to other users at risk.

 It is recognised that P2P applications can be used in many cases for legitimate purposes and nothing will be done to interfere with such use where permission has been sought and approved and adequate precautions are taken to protect network performance and security.

+Sanctions

+Physical abuse of ICT equipment, misuse of the Internet and/or other computer facilities will result in the immediate withdrawal of access privileges for an indefinite period of time.
+In the event of a serious breach of college regulations, access privileges will only be restored following a meeting between the student, the course coordinator and the IT system administrator.
+Further punitive measures may also be incurred, i.e., suspension or expulsion from a course of study.
+The college also reserves the right to report any illegal activities to the appropriate authorities.